-After amendment Before amendment Basis of amendment Article 5Omitted The internal control mechanism and approval system should cover the Article 5 Omitted The internal control mechanism and approval system should cover the precaution methods of unethical conduct to ensure preventing corruptions.
+After amendmen t Before amendment Basis of amendment Article 5 Omitted The internal contromechanism and appropries as the responsible unit in the amendment, as services, education with respect to the Procedures and Guand monitoring of implementation.
+Tresponsible unit she charge of the follomatters and also sergular reports to directors on a regular least once a year of the same of the same of the same of the follomatters and also sergular reports to directors on a regular least once a year of the same of the ol oproval er the ds of to ensure cions. gnates pment solely charge of dvisory nal training ese uidelines. he nall be in wing ubmit board of alar basis ar). rporating I values ny's y and oriate sures on and ensure ment in a the laws and seessing chical the on a The internal control mechanism and approval system should cover the precaution methods of unethical conduct to ensure preventing corruptions.
 The Corporation designates human resources department as the solely responsible unit in charge of the amendment, advisory services and educational training with respect to these Procedures and Guidelines, The internal auditing department (hereinafter, "responsible unit") will be designated for the monitoring of implementation and reporting to board of directors on a regular basis (at least once a year).
 Amended pursuant to the competent authorities "Sample Template for XXX Co., Ltd. Procedures for Ethical Management and Guidelines for Conduct."

-After amendment Before amendment Basis of amendment
+After amendment Before amendment Basis of

+P. 1.
+1. 1. amendment

 accordingly adopting

 programs to prevent

 unethical conduct and

 setting out in each

 program the standard

 operating procedures and

 conduct guidelines with

 respect to this Company's

 operations and business.

 3. Planning the internal

 organization, structure,

 and allocation of

 responsibilities and setting

 up check-and-balance

 mechanisms for mutual

 supervision of the business

 activities within the

 business scope which are

 possibly at a higher risk for

 unethical conduct.

 4. Promoting and

 coordinating awareness

 and educational activities

 with respect to ethics

 policy.

-5. Developing a
+Developing a

 whistle-blowing system

 and ensuring its operating

 effectiveness.

-6. Assisting the board of
+Assisting the board of

 directors and management

 in auditing and assessing

 whether the prevention

 measures taken for the

 purpose of implementing

 ethical management are

 effectively operating, and

 preparing reports on the

 regular assessment of

 compliance with ethical

 management in operating

 procedures.

 7. Preparing and retaining

 properly documented

 information such as ethical

 management policy and